jfalkner/file_monitor/README.md

 Scala API for inspecting a directory recursively for new files and invoking an arbitrary `queue` operation on changed files or dirs.
-This was originally built to support a DNA sequencing workflow where the sequencers would periodically save data to a NFS location.
+This was originally built to support a DNA sequencing workflow where the sequencers would periodically save data to a NFS location and users wanted to detect new files and auto-generate analyses and reports.

 Main features: